faastjs/faast.js/docs/01-faast.md

 Google Cloud Functions.
 Faast.js also has a "local" provider which uses child processes to simulate a FaaS service without cloud usage.

-**faast.js module**: The module that contains plain JavaScript/TypeScript functions that will be transformed by faast.js into cloud functions.
+**faast.js module**, also known as **faast module**: A wrapper around an ordinary JavaScript/TypeScript module that transforms exported ordinary functions into cloud functions.
 A faast.js module corresponds to a single AWS Lambda or Google Cloud Function that multiplexes requests to all of the functions exported by the module.

 **Cloud function**: A function within a faast.js module instantiated on a provider.

-**local proxy function**, also known as **proxy**: A function that performs serialization of arguments and invocation of cloud functions. `cloudFunc.functions.*` are proxy functions that invoke a separate cloud function on each call.

 ### Functions must be idempotent